obsxrver/ComfyUI-Distributed/docs/model-download-script.md

 Make sure you find the correct URLs for the models online.
 Use comfy cli to download the models: comfy model download --url <URL> ?[--relative-path <PATH>]
 ```
+5. Review the LLMs output to make sure all download links are correct and save it as a .sh file
+6. Upload it onto your Runpod instance
+7. Run the file.
+For example: `./download_comfyui_models.sh`